 I have made some wonderful friends I hang out with outside of work.
 It’s a good idea to get to know the person fairly well before spending time outside the office together.
 You already have to spend a great deal of time together at work, so make sure you REALLY enjoy being around them.

 Just type in a few keywords in the search engine at the top of the page.
-(I suggest using your city and something that interest you).
+(Like your city and something that interest you).
 Within the results will be a subsection called Groups.
-Check out their pages and show up to some of their events.
+Check out their pages and go to some events.

 Exploit Your Pet